Affiliate links on Android Authority may earn us a commission. Learn more.

 OnePlus is only providing one OS upgrade (to Android 12) and three years of security updates.
 That's poor.

 There’s sadly some carrier bloatware to deal with.
 T-Mobile preinstalled a handful of its branded apps, only some of which can be removed.
 The real transgression is T-Mobile’s 50% takeover of the Google Discover screen with its T-Mobile Play service.
-When you pan left from the home screen to your Google Discover tool, you’ll find it’s split into two with one tab for Google and a second for T-Mobile Play.
+When you pan left from the home screen to your Google Discover tool, you’ll find it’s split into two, with one tab for Google and a second for T-Mobile Play.
 The T-Mobile Play tab is stuffed with T-Mobile-curated, ad-supported video content.
 This is crummy, OnePlus and T-Mobile.
+The good news is that you won’t have this issue if you opt for the unlocked version of the device.

 The haptics are particularly bad.
-So bad, in fact, that I was forced to turn them off entirely.
+So bad that I was forced to turn them off entirely.
 The haptic motor runs slowly and unevenly.
 It lurches on and then trails off, like the last-gasp buzz from a dying bumblebee.
 Haptics are hit or miss in this price segment.
 OnePlus missed and missed hard.

 OnePlus cut back the stereo speaker arrangement of the N10 to a mono speaker on the N20.
 While stereo speakers aren’t a given at this price point, it’s odd to see the company backtrack on this feature.
 The lone speaker sounds middling at best.
 It’s a bit thin on the lows and distorts at high volumes.
 At least there’s a 3.5mm headphone jack.